 The Meadow Command-Line-Interface (Meadow.CLI) provides a way to interact with the board and perform functions via a terminal window.

-The Meadow.CLI tool supports device and file management including file transfers, flash partitioning, and MCU reset.
+The Meadow.CLI tool supports device and file management including file transfers, and MCU reset.

 To run Meadow.CLI on Windows, open a command window and run

 Meadow.CLI.exe.
 On macOS, call mono Meadow.CLI.exe to execute it via mono.

 You can download the Meadow.CLI executable from the downloads page.

 To see the options, run the application with the

 --help arg.
 Some options exist that are of little or no use to the C# developer.
 This have not been include in the following list.

 File and device commands require you to specify the serial port.
 You can determine the serial port name in Windows by viewing the Device Manager, under the Ports (COM & LPT) node.